ckandrinirina/ck-component/README.md

 │   └── server/    # Server-side code
 ```

-## Styling
+## Customization

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.
+The wheel component supports various configuration options:
+- Custom colors for segments
+- Custom icons for each prize
+- Probability weighting for prize distribution
+- Button styling and text
+- Size and animation duration

 ---

-Built with ❤️ using React Router.
+Built with ❤️ using React Router and TypeScript.